valor-software/ng2-tree/README.md

 };
 ```
 Options are:
-* static - true / false - When true disables all static options of a node
+* static - true / false - When true disables dragging of a node and dragging other nodes below it, default: false
-* disableDraging - true / false - When true a node could not be moved but can drag other nodes under it (when it isn't a leaf)
+* drag - true / false - When true a node cannot be dragged but other nodes can be dragged below it (if it isn't a leaf), default: false
 * icon - Has the same options as tree icon configurations
-* applyToSubtree - true / false - When true all options will apply to the tree, if there is no overwrites, when false it don't apply anything to the subtree
+* applyToSubtree - true / false - When true all options apply to the this node and its subtree, when false - only to the node

 Voila!
 That's pretty much it - enjoy :blush: